 Compare credit cards with Clear discounts

 Interested in shaving down the price of Clear membership?
-Select your credit score below and click “Show Cards” to compare the cards that feature discounts side-by-side.
+Compare the cards that feature discounts side-by-side.

 If you want to get through the document screening process at the largest airports in the US, the Clear membership could be worth considering.